openshift/assisted-service/docs/enhancements/image-service-cloud-authentication.md

 The image service will accept a new URL parameter, `image_token`, which will then be forwarded to assisted service in the `Image-Token` header key.

+#### Assisted Service Authentication and Authorization Flow

+1. Request arrives to one of the infraEnv download endpoints with an `Image-Token` header
+2. Assisted service middleware stores infraEnv ID from the request path in the request context
+3. Authentication validates the token using the key associated with the infraEnv for the id in the token `sub` claim
+4. If a token is valid, authentication stores the `sub` claim in the request context
+5. Authorization ensures the infraEnv ID from the `sub` claim in the request context matches the infraEnv ID in the request path (also from the context)
+6. Request is processed

 ### Risks and Mitigations